Code of Ethics & Conduct

 The relationship between coach and performer relies heavily on

 mutual trust and respect.
-This means that the performer should be made aware of
+This means that the performer should be aware of

-the coach's Qualifications and experience, and must be given the opportunity to
+the coach's qualifications and experience and must be allowed to

 consent to or decline proposals for training, performance or competition.